Let’s compare some options when it comes to body-contouring technology.

 So how do you choose? …

 Really, it depends upon your goals, your anatomy, and your expectations.
 The best way to understand what the best option for you will be is to have a deep understanding of the procedures themselves.
 Again, CoolSculpting kills between 20-25% of the fat with each treatment, whereas liposuction may be a better option for larger fatty deposits.
-Additionally, if you’ve got loose skin, liposuction can be paired with a lift surgery (like a tummy tuck, thighplasty, or arm lift) to give you the best results.
-CoolSculpting does have an FDA-clearance for improvement in skin laxity in the submental area (under the chin), but it’s primary aim is at fat-reduction, so don’t bet your bank on it.
+Additionally, if you’ve got loose skin, liposuction can be paired with a lift surgery (like a tummy tuck, thighplasty, or arm lift) to give you more appealing results.
+CoolSculpting does have an FDA-clearance for improvement in skin laxity in the submental area (under the chin), but its primary aim is at fat-reduction, so don’t bet your bank on it.

 There are obvious selling points around the no-downtime option, CoolSculpting.
 There are great reasons to opt for surgery too!
-For example, if your expectations can’t be met with CoolSculpting, or if you’re going under the knife anyways, why not choose lipo?
+For example, if your expectations can’t be met with CoolSculpting, or if you’re going under the knife anyway, why not choose lipo?
 If you’re looking for improvement and can’t take the time off work, why not choose CoolSculpting?

-We’re here to offer honest, no-pressure, and no-judgement conversations to the customers in Dallas looking for body contouring.
+We’re here to offer honest, no-pressure, and no-judgment conversations to the customers in Dallas looking for body contouring.
 We know it can be confusing, and we’re here to help.
 We’ve had those questions ourselves.
 We’ve been in your shoes, wanting answers.
 It’s the foundation of why we do what we do.

 Element Body Lab, The Dallas CoolSculpting Experts